donutskip/donutskip_website2.0/index.md

 > Outside of work I train 🏊🏽‍♂️🚴🏽🏃🏽🥊

-> And handle my business 🛒🌐
+> And I manage my business 🛒🌐

 > ✝️ **JESUS** _is my waymaker, miracle worker, promise keeper, light in the darkness - Isaiah 42:16_